How To Stop Snoring and Sleep Apnoea

 Our StopSnoring programme is taught by Patrick McKeown, and includes a breathing technique developed by specialists to prevent snoring and sleep apnoea without the need for invasive procedures or medication.

-Our StopSnoring program incorporates two different approaches:
+Our StopSnoring program incorporates the following approach:

-2) Breathing technique to reduce breathing volume to encourage deeper sleep and calmer breathing.
+* A breathing technique to reduce breathing volume to encourage deeper sleep and calmer breathing.

 People who snore breathe loudly and heavily which translates into over-breathing and an excessive breathing volume.
 Snoring occurs when a large volume of air is breathed through narrow airways, resulting in the vibration of respiratory structures at the back of the throat, causing noisy, inefficient breathing.